Statistical physics of learning in high-dimensional chaotic systems: FORCE training

+In Fig.~\ref{sim_around_const} left panel, we consider the task of learning first a constant output $f(t)=1$ and progressively add a small periodic perturbation around the constant value.
+Specifically, we choose $f(t)=A+B g(t,\underline \omega^*)$ with $A=1$, and $B$ changes on each row of the figure.
+In the first row we have $B=0$, while for the second row $B=0.1$, and the last $B=1$.
+The function $g(t,\underline \omega)$ is defined as \beq

-In the right panel of Fig.\ref{sim_around_const} we play the same game as learning a periodic function, this time changing the frequency and without any constant offset.
-In particular we learn $f(t)=2g(t,y \underline \omega^*)$ with $y=0.5, 1, 2$.
-We clearly see that the frequency of the target function influences the training process.
+\eeq In the right panel of Fig.\ref{sim_around_const}, we play the same game as learning a periodic function, this time changing the frequency and without any constant offset.
+In particular, we learn $f(t)=2g(t,y \underline \omega^*)$ with $y=0.5, 1, 2$ from bottom to top.

+If the strength of the chaotic term is not too large (see Sect. \ref{section: numerical integration of DMFT: performance} for a precise way to quantify how strong it can be), we see that learning is possible.
+In this case when learning is switched on, the output of the network almost instantly matches the target function, which is a necessary condition for a successful FORCE-training \cite{sussillo2009generating}.
+As learning proceeds, the readout weights $w_i$ should reach time-independent values.
+In practice however, we observe that reaching $\|\underline w(t+\de t) - \underline w(t)\| \approx 10^{-4}$ at the end of training gives satisfying performances in the testing phase after training.
+We also note that the amplitude and frequency of the target function influence the training process.
+In the left panel of Fig.\ref{sim_around_const}, the larger the amplitude $B$ of the periodic perturbation, the slower learning takes place; while in the right panel of Fig.\ref{sim_around_const}, a periodic function with an intermediate frequency characterized by $y=1$ is learned faster than one with $y=0.5$ or $2$.